 #2.
 Buy Insurance :

 Need for the Insurance is same for both salaried and non-salaried person.
-Generally, salaried people get some insurance from their employer.
+In general, most of salaried person get insurance from their company or organisation.
 But for a non- salaried person, there is no one to take care of it.
 And it must be done by self only.

 The quantum of insurance is based on standard of living and you must buy these insurances which are